Give someone the gift of relaxation with these 11 wellness and self-care products

 Gravity Blanket

-We also tested Gravity Blanket’s micro-fleece weighted blanket, which is designed to be spread out across a queen- or king-sized bed, but also works well on the couch.
+We also tested Gravity Blanket’s micro-fleece weighted blanket, which is designed to be spread out across a queen- or king-size bed but also works well on the couch.
 Chris Allen, Fast Company’s director of editorial video, found the blanket a super relaxing way to unwind after a stressful day.

 Parachute Cloud Cotton Robe

-Parachute’s Cloud Cotton Robe is oh-so-very-soft, is made from stylishly slouchy Turkish cotton, and comes in gorgeous muted earth tones, as well as, a crisp classic white.
+Parachute’s Cloud Cotton Robe is oh-so-very soft, is made from stylishly slouchy Turkish cotton, and comes in gorgeous muted earth tones as well as a crisp classic white.
 Consider this your gift solution to the “but they already have everything” problem.
 Sure, they might already have a robe, but this one is better.

 Jiggy Puzzles